Updated February 2024

 In Dubai, if a woman is not employed in one of these categories, she may still get approval to sponsor her family if her monthly salary is more than AED 10,000 (USD 2,722.54) and with special permission from the DNRD.

 Furthermore, a single mother can sponsor her child.
 The authorities might ask for documents similar to those required to sponsor stepchildren.

 According to some sources, the average processing time for a UAE family visa or UAE sponsor visa is 15 to 17 days.

-Please note that it might take more than expected due to immigration and weekends (Friday & Saturday) in Dubai for processing the UAE family visa application.
+Please note that it might take more than expected due to immigration and weekends (Friday & Saturday) in Dubai to process the UAE family visa application.

 UAE family visa validity

 The duration of a UAE family residence visa or UAE sponsor visa depends on the type of sponsor and the person sponsored.
 It is issued for one, two or three years.
 Visa is renewed subject to conditions similar to those of fresh visas.

 Please note that the family members’ residence permits are linked to the residence permit of the sponsoring expatriate employee.
-If the sponsoring family member’s visa is cancelled, it requires cancellation of the visas of the dependents as well.
+If the sponsoring family member’s visa is cancelled, it requires the cancellation of the visas of the dependents as well.

 How to apply for the UAE family visa or sponsor visa?

 Before applying for a UAE family residence visa, the expatriate employer or employee who is sponsoring the visa must apply for an entry permit to allow them in the UAE in the first place.
 You can apply for your family members’ entry permit at one of the following: